 The Emperor Trajan issued an empire-wide ban on supper clubs at the beginning of the second century.
 He apparently had reason to believe that subversive talk went on in these symposium meals.
 So Christians also, whose supper gatherings in private homes or rented taverns probably looked like supper clubs, disbanded their evening gatherings and began meeting in the morning.
 At this point the sacramental elements of bread and wine were extracted from the full meal since these were the essential elements of the Eucharist.
 Once the ban was removed, Christians continued meeting at daybreak on Sundays for the Eucharist (Sunday was still a work day in the Roman world).
 An agape meal was instituted at evening gatherings that is separate from the Eucharist in the ancient church orders.

 Roman Catholic liturgical law legislated morning as the time for the Eucharist except for the evening Mass of the Lord’s Supper on Maundy Thursday.
 But this does not apply to non-Roman Catholic traditions.
-In the Byzantine Rite, for example, the Liturgy of the Pre-sanctified (communion from the reserved consecrated elements) is observed on Wednesdays and Fridays during Lent at the end of Vespers.
-Thus, In the Eastern Rites the worshipers Holy Communion is an evening meal.
-Roman Catholics celebrate the Mass of the Pre-sanctified only on Good Friday.
+In the Byzantine Rite, for example, the Liturgy of the Pre-Sanctified (communion from the reserved consecrated elements) is observed on Wednesdays and Fridays during Lent at the end of Vespers.
+Thus, In the Eastern Rites Holy Communion is an evening meal.
+Roman Catholics celebrate the Mass of the Pre-Sanctified only on Good Friday.
 Protestants celebrate services of Holy Communion in the evening as well as in the morning.